 The internal chatter continued the entire drive to her daughter’s friend’s house.

-If you set a curfew, does it keep teens out of trouble?
 Simply put, curfews are one of the structural requirements of family life.
 They give parents a sense of security and an assurance that their adolescent “will, at some agreed-upon point, re-emerge from the black hole of the night,” says Joani Geltman, a parenting coach and author of A Survival Guide to Parenting Teens.
-It gives teens a boundary and schedule for the night.
+They give teens boundaries and a schedule for the night.

-But curfews for teens also cause headaches.
-Disagreements over curfews are one of the most common frictions between parents and teens.
+Curfews for teens also cause headaches.
+Disagreements over curfews are one of the most common causes of friction between parents and teens.
 As psychologist and author Dr. Carl Pickhardt explains, “An adolescent’s role is to push for all the freedom they can get, and a parent’s responsibility is to restrain that push.”

 Pickhardt believes this is a good thing.
 “Parents tell me all the time, ‘My kid is defiant.
 They argue and push back on everything.’
 What I try to tell them is that it’s not truly defiance.
 The kid who shows no respect is the kid who simply ignores you.
 This arguing is a gift.
 They are sharing information about what matters to them.”